tiny-dancer/notes/runiac_origin_story.md.1.md

 We could barely make progress.

 Our code was so intertwined with our pipeline that we were spending more time writing groovy code (jenkins pipeline) adding new features than terraform code.
-On top of that, testing a change would take ~30-60 minutes to wait for a pull request pipeline commit to finish its verification.
-Deploying the code from our local environments was not an easy task based on how heavily tied our deployment logic was to our pipeline, therefore it was not a popular option.
+On top of that, testing a single change would take ~30-60 minutes to wait for a pull request pipeline commit to finish its verification.
+Based on those numbers, a developer working on a work item during the would get no more than 5 chanDeploying the code from our local environments was not an easy task based on how heavily tied our deployment logic was to our pipeline, therefore it was not a popular option.

 We were drowning in our delivery pipeline, the very thing meant to enable us to move fast and innovate.